 I had my first green bean when I was nine years old.
 It emerged frozen in a little plastic bag…

-Defrosted and cooked by someone (not quite sure who, my memory is rather fuzzy on this point), it was the most disgusting thing I had ever put in my mouth.
-Mushy with a nasty old-bean smell, yuck!
+Defrosted and cooked to oblivion, it was the most disgusting thing I had ever put in my mouth.
+Mushy with a nasty old-bean smell.

-I refused the rest immediately and never ate another green bean until almost one decade later, when I saw some fresh green beans at a local ethnic market.
-I bravely gave it another go- blanched, sauteed in garlic, oil and topped with chopped herbs, they were suprisingly delicious!
+I refused the rest immediately and never ate another green bean until almost one decade later, when I saw some fresh green beans at a local market.
+I bravely gave it another go- blanched, sautéed in garlic, oil and topped with chopped herbs, they were surprisingly delicious!

 Nowadays I’m immediately drawn to the fresh green beans in the store.
-I added a Greek twist to it, braising the beans with tomato, spices and herbs.
-I like to have it cold or at room temperature with Chickpea Saffron Rice and Cucumber Yogurt Dip on the side.
-Perfect for vegetarians, or people who just like the darn green things, like me!
+This dish is great cold or at room temperature with Chickpea Saffron Rice and Cucumber Yogurt Dip on the side.
+Perfect for vegetarians.

 Greek Style Tomatoed Green Beans